+An Abandoned Waterpark?
 Ho Thuy Tien is Hue’s well-renowned abandoned waterpark.
 It’s fame comes in the growing number of tourists who head there as an alternative sightseeing location.
 The abandoned waterpark’s urban decay is a landscape perfect for a post-apocalyptic movies.
-Continue reading “Ho Thuy Tien: Hue’s Decaying Abandoned Waterpark”
+The History Ho Thuy Tien was built over a three year process and opened … Continue reading Ho Thuy Tien: Hue’s Decaying Abandoned Waterpark

 Mi Op La 33 includes ten variations of the Vietnamese breakfast sandwich banh mi including various meats and a special sauce.
 The Hue restaurant is a must visit not only because it's cheap, delicious and atmospheric but the food is served on a burning hot ceramic plate meaning it cooks right in front of you.

 Restaurants on the 'pancake trail' serve some really shitty Vietnamese vegetarian food, fact.
 With confidence, I can say that the best vegetarian and vegan food usually lies outside the tourist areas.
 I've written this article to help you find good Vietnamese vegetarian and vegan food.
 I may have lost any ethical standing on the Hue Grit Tour, but I still know how to find a few decent vegetarian restaurants in Hue.